elvac/BusinessStrategySupport/README.md

 # MarketingStrategySupportWithSQL
-Mainly SQL and Excel to conduct data analysis for a movie rental company to support its business strategy
+Mainly using SQL and Excel to conduct data analysis for a movie rental company to support its business strategy

 ## Project Brief